 - The Green Officer shall represent the Society in dealings with College on matters of a green nature.
 She/he shall be responsible for raising awareness of green issues amongst members, organising the recycling in the Middle Combination Room and the graduate hostels, and for encouraging College, the Society and members to be more environmentally friendly.

 - The First Year Officer shall assist the other officers in general duties, represents first year members of the Society and to provide information to members on their rights to benefits.

 - A valid nomination for an election shall consist of: (1) full name (2) position for which the nominee shall be a candidate (3) manifesto including of intent to run (4) the statement "I agree to abide by the constitution and standing orders of the Graduate Society" (5) signature of the candidate (6) signature of two other full members of the Society as a proposer and seconder.

-- Only members expecting to, and who can provide written assurance from an Academic Supervisor or Senior Member College that they are likely to, remain members until the end of the Annual General Meeting following the election shall be eligible to be nominated for the office of President or Treasurer.
+- Only full members expecting to, and who can provide written assurance from an Academic Supervisor or Senior Member of College that they are likely to, remain members until the end of the Annual General Meeting following the election shall be eligible to be nominated for the office of President or Treasurer.

-- Only members in the first year of membership of the Society shall be eligible to be nominated for the position of First Year Officer.
+- Only full members in the first year of membership of the Society shall be eligible to be nominated for the position of First Year Officer.

 - Any full member of the Society shall be allowed to be nominated for more than one office and retiring officers shall be allowed to stand for re-election.

 - The close of nominations shall be midnight after noon on the third day before the general meeting at which the election is to be held.
 At the close of nominations the Secretary shall prepare ballot papers and shall advertise all candidates to each full member of the Society.